 Cost optimization strategies

-Based on the insights from your usage analysis, use the following strategies to optimize costs.
+Based on the insights from your usage analysis, apply the following strategies to reduce costs.

 Strategy 1: Choose a billing method

 Managed Service for Prometheus offers two billing methods at the instance level: by written data volume and by reported data volume.
-Use the Usage Statistics page to determine which method is more cost-effective.
+Use the Usage Statistics page to determine which method is more cost-effective for your workload.

 -